curl/curl/docs/HTTP2.md

 Build prerequisites
 -------------------
   - nghttp2
-  - OpenSSL, NSS, GnutTLS, PolarSSL, wolfSSL or SChannel with a new enough version.
+  - OpenSSL, NSS, GnutTLS, mbedTLS, wolfSSL or SChannel with a new enough version.

 [nghttp2](https://nghttp2.org/)